Politically Exposed Person's Automated Background Check

 4. Enhanced Due Diligence (EDD): Implementing additional measures such as continuous monitoring, transaction analysis, and deeper investigation into the customer’s background and source of funds.

-Tools and Software for PEP Screening
+Tools And Software For PEP Screening

 Several advanced tools and software solutions aid in effective PEP screening: